perezjoan/UVLM/README.md

 If you use UVLM in your research, please cite:

-> Perez, J. and Fusco, G. (2026). *UVLM: A Universal Vision-Language Model Loader for Reproducible Multimodal Benchmarking*. arXiv preprint.
+> Perez, J. and Fusco, G. (2026). *UVLM: A Universal Vision-Language Model Loader for Reproducible Multimodal Benchmarking*. 	arXiv:2603.13893.
+Available at: https://arxiv.org/abs/2603.13893

 ### Related Publications